pmbanugo/tina/README.md

 | [`examples/`](./examples) | Runnable examples with detailed walkthroughs |
 | [`src/README_DST.md`](./src/README_DST.md) | Deterministic Simulation Testing — writing tests, fault injection, reproducing failures |

+## Extensions and Tools

+Tina's core provides primitives that can be used to compose different types of solutions.
+However, there are packages for a few of the things I use or get asked for.
+They're called *extensions*, located in [./src/extensions](./src/extensions) folder.
+Currently there are:

+1. **Tina HTTP**: A HTTP/1.1 web server library
+2. **Datastar**: An experimental SDK for [Datastar](https://data-star.dev/), a hypermedia framework for building reactive web apps

 ## Production Readiness & Status

 **Status: Early but Functionally Stable.**